 |

-These questions reached back to the first appearance of the automobile and the
+These questions reached back to the automobile's first appearance and the

-particular way in which its distribution affected the shape of North American cities,
+particular way in which the habit of using it affected the shape of North American cities,

-which did not initially take the form of mass individual ownership, as one might imagine.
-When the car first appeared on city streets, the city of the day was fully engaged in extending itself via suburban enclaves clustered along electric streetcar lines.
+which did not initially take the form of mass individual ownership, as one might think.
+When the car first appeared on city streets, the city of the day was still fully engaged in extending itself via suburban enclaves clustered along electric streetcar lines.

 |